Axdityxa/QuizMocker/README.md

 ## **Project Overview**

-The **Quiz App** allows users to log in, take quizzes, and view their scores.
+The **QuizMocker** allows users to log in, take quizzes, and view their scores.
 User authentication is handled by Clerk, content (questions, answers) is managed via Sanity, and the app stores quiz results in a MongoDB database using Prisma for database interaction.

 ## **Tech Stack**